-Once you've been added as a collaborator (and the effect has been accepted) you’ll receive a notification in Facebook and Spark AR Hub.
+Once you've been added as a collaborator (and the effect has been accepted) you’ll receive a notification in Facebook and Meta Spark Hub.
 Tap the notification and you’ll be taken to the Collaborations tab.
 From here, you can accept or decline the collaboration invite.

 To see your accepted collaborations and any outstanding collaboration invites at any time:

-In the Collaborations table you can see the name of the effect and whether you have permission to show it publicly in your Spark AR portfolio.
+In the Collaborations table you can see the name of the effect and whether you have permission to show it publicly in your Meta Spark portfolio.
 You can also click the dustbin icon to remove yourself as a collaborator.

 If the effect owner or AR manager has given you permission to display the effect on your portfolio, you can choose to show or hide it just like any other effect.
 To show or hide effects, visit your portfolio and click Edit.
 The effect will appear on your portfolio alongside the owner’s name.

-Remember, having permission to display the effect in your Spark AR portfolio does not give you permission to display the effect in any other portfolio or website.
+Remember, having permission to display the effect in your Meta Spark portfolio does not give you permission to display the effect in any other portfolio or website.
 Speak to the effect owner if you’d like to display your work elsewhere.